‘The Bus Service we need will Not be Delivered this way’ Says Town Labour Leader

 Brian Smedley ‘Outrageous decision by First Bus’

 Despite a week of campaigning, people taking to the streets, anger from workers, unions and councillors alike and calls for an eleventh hour meeting to save the Bridgwater Bus Depot, First Bus South Managing Director Simon Goff has simply ignored everything and everyone and said the Bridgwater Bus depot will close.
 Goff said “We have taken the difficult decision to close our Bridgwater depot with immediate effect from this weekend.
 We are operating in extremely challenging circumstances, with rising costs.
 And while passenger numbers are increasing on some routes, due to current fare promotion schemes, they are still below pre-Covid levels, which is affecting the viability of routes.”
 Town Council Leader Cllr Brian Smedley had called for an urgent meeting to prevent the closure.
 He was backed in this by County Leader Cllr Bill Revans and County Labour Leader Cllr Leigh Redman.
 Cllr Smedley said “Mr Goff said he would meet and we cleared the calendar to do this but he had no intention of meeting before the closure and no intention of not closing down the depot.
 This decision is NOT driven by necessity it’s a commercial choice to maximise profit and the workers and the public , who we want to encourage to use the buses, are just collateral damage.
 This is the legacy of the privatised bus service that the Tories left us and people like Mr Goff who will claim they’re making ‘commercial decisions’ will be allowed to do so whilst ignoring the people, the workers, their unions and their elected representatives.
-We will only change this by bringing in a Government that commits to public ownership and properly funds an integrated transport system and private speculators are confined to the x!”
+We will only change this by bringing in a Government that commits to public ownership and properly funds an integrated transport system and private speculators are confined to the Casino!”

 County Leader Bill Revans calls for a meeting ignored